gdsbook/book/notebooks/06_spatial_autocorrelation.md

 ```

-In 2016, Great Britain ran a referendum to decide whether to remain in the European Union or to leave the club, the so called "Brexit" vote.
+In 2016, the United Kingdom ran a referendum to decide whether to remain in the European Union or to leave the club, the so called "Brexit" vote.
 We will use the official data from the Electoral Commission at the local authority level on percentage of votes for the Remain and Leave campaigns.
 There are two distinct datasets we will combine:

 * Electoral Commission data on vote percentages at the local authority level. [[CSV]](http://www.electoralcommission.org.uk/__data/assets/file/0014/212135/EU-referendum-result-data.csv)
 * ONS Local Authority Districts (December 2016) Generalized Clipped Boundaries in the UK WGS84. [[SHP]](https://data.gov.uk/dataset/65f48bab-e65f-491c-90f5-729eef098196/local-authority-districts-december-2016-generalised-clipped-boundaries-in-the-uk-wgs84)